 • Just after the birth, your baby may suffer from low blood sugar levels which would have to be treated.

-• Your newborn baby will have a higher risk of developing jaundice and may also have breathing problems.
+• Your new-born baby will have a higher risk of developing jaundice and may also have breathing problems.

 Prevention of Gestational Diabetes